-- More information can be found on the TRAC ME Libraries lending policy, as well as a ME libraries wiki that has been created for additional resources.
+- More information can be found on ME libraries wiki that has been created for additional resources.

 If you have patrons visiting another library and would like to search their catalogue beforehand, here are links to library catalogues outside of TRAC.

 - Red Deer Public Library

 A TAL Card enables Albertans to walk into over 300 public, post-secondary and government special libraries across the province, borrow material, and return it to any participating library.
 The TAL card is the only program that allows cross-sectoral borrowing (such as a member of a public library borrowing from an academic library, and vice versa).

 It is free to register for a TAL Card, which you can request from library staff at your home library.
 TAL Card users have access to the same walk-in borrowing privileges as local library card holders.
 Borrowed materials can be returned at any TAL member library.

 Important things to remember about the TAL Card:

 - A separate TAL Card will still be needed to borrow from college and university libraries in-person.